Mapbox Sources, Layers and JEO

 At JEO plugin you can supply those infos as tiles or as url.

-Note that the following exams is based on a source vector type.
+Note that the following examples are based on a vector source type.

 Your settings of a source should be something like: